 During an oh so long and varied career, Sallie has written and designed printer user’s guides, corporate training materials, restaurant operations manuals, and a travel guide featuring all the great arts venues in Kentucky.
 She is now proud to be promoting a top-notch liberal arts college in a happening city.
 Although degrees in English and comparative literature did not specifically prepare her for her current role, her wide experiences did teach her how to be adaptable, work cooperatively, and tackle each new assignment fearlessly.

-John recently joined the publications staff after working as a newspaper reporter for 13 years.
+John joined the communications staff after working as a newspaper reporter for 13 years.
 While at the Elizabethtown News-Enterprise, he wrote a front-page column which included themes of nature, history, and folklore – and often veered toward the odd.
-His job at Transylvania includes writing articles for Transylvania magazine, taking pictures around campus and posting web info.
+His job at Transylvania includes running the main social media accounts, photography, videography, and writing about what’s going on around campus.
 A big fan of Japanese culture, he sells origami flowers and hand-carved hair sticks at art shows and boutiques.
 He earned his B.A. from the University of Louisville.

 Barbara has been Transylvania's graphic designer since she joined the staff in 1998.
 She designs all the print pieces produced by the publications department and helps other departments with signs, banners, ads, logos, e-cards, electronic displays, etc. She is a member of the small but proud Transylvania Mac community, and a reader and gardener in her non-work hours.
 Born in Miami, she also lived for many years in Philadelphia, where she earned a B.A from the University of Pennsylvania, and Berkeley, Calif., before moving to Lexington.